ur-tcs/programming-2-ex-12/README.md

 * Each leaf is associated with a symbol, while branching nodes are associated with sets or lists of symbols.
 * We use a type parameter `[T]` so our definition is not limited to one type.

-You also need to decide *where* to put the definition.
-Of course you could put everything into the `main.scala` file, or you could create one or more separate folders to structure your work.
-We leave this to you.

 <details>
 <summary> Solution </summary>